+1.7.
 "EPP" means the Extensible Provisioning Protocol, which is the protocol used by the Registry System.

-"ICANN" means the Internet Corporation for Assigned Names and Numbers.
+1.8.
+"IANA" means the Internet Assigned Numbers Authority.

-"IANA" Internet Assigned Numbers Authority is the authority responsible for the global coordination of the DNS Root, IP addressing, and other Internet protocol resources, or its assigns.

-"Registry Agreement" means the Registry Agreement between RO and ICANN for the operation of the Registry TLD or TLDs, as amended from time to time, or as renewed.
+1.9.
+"Registry Agreement" or "RA" means the Registry Agreement between RO and ICANN for the operation of the TLD(s), as amended from time to time, or as renewed.

-"Registry" or "RO" means a Registry Portfolio Operator serving as RO for a number of TLD's, its successors and assignees.

-"TLD" or "TLDs" shall refer to the generic top-level domain or all domains as delegated by ICANN to RO by Agreement for these strings: .audio.

-The "Effective Date" is the date upon which the condition precedents have been meet in paragraphs 2.1 and 2.2 below.

-"Registered Name" means a domain name within the TLD.
+1.10.
+"Registered Name" means a domain name within the TLD(s).

+1.11.
 "Registrant" means the holder of a Registered Name.